hallpaz/3dsystems20/docs/assignment2.md

 ### Modeling the Scene

 First of all, we need to compute the geometry and texture coordinates for a sphere.
-We decided to use an equirectangular panorama as a bidimensional texture for the interior of the sphere, so it seems easier to parameterize the sphere in terms of latitude and longitude coordinates.
+A valid concern about textures is the possibility of distortion due to the mapping.
+We decided to parameterize the sphere in terms of latitude and longitude coordinates, as well as use an equirectangular panorama as a bidimensional texture for the interior of the sphere.
+With this representation, we have an image with the app

 ![Panorama Equirectangular; source: https://www.flickr.com/photos/101382486@N07/9688940322/in/photolist-NVEvL-FKxNb-8sNqz4-4xDge6-8sdop9-7EncwT-49Fsty-49GdCm-fLbmpd](img/panorama4.jpg)